Coen Gortemaker

 Coen Christian Gortemaker (born 29 January 1994) is a Dutch former professional footballer who played as a left back.
 He played for FC Twente, Heracles Almelo, Achilles '29, and HHC Hardenberg.

 Career

 Gortemaker was born in Enschede.
-He made his debut for FC Twente on 12 July 2012 in Europa League.
+He made his debut for FC Twente on 12 July 2012 in Europa League away against UE Santa Coloma.
+He joined Heracles in summer 2014 and moved to Achilles '29 in 2016.

+He retired from football in February 2018.